 You can get a sense of this risk in the yield-to-maturity of same tenor (time to maturity) corporate bonds from one company versus another.
 In general, the company with the higher credit risk will trade at a higher yield-to-maturity (lower price).

-Also not all securities that are issued by a company are equal when it comes to credit risk.
-We’ve seen the ‘chalk and cheese’ differences between equity and debt, but many companies, banks in particular have other securities that sit between senior debt and shares.
+Not all securities that are issued by a company are equal when it comes to credit risk.
+We’ve seen the ‘chalk and cheese’ differences between equity and debt, but many companies, banks in particular, have other securities that sit between senior debt and shares.
 In the event a company gets into financial trouble, holders of the senior bonds will be paid out first.
 This occurs before holders of subordinated debt and is followed by the various forms of hybrids and preference shares with Shareholders paid last.
 There may be nothing left after the senior bondholders get paid.

 What is the likelihood of a corporate bond credit event?

-Yes bonds are generally stable but what about that question of default that came up at the bond forum?
+Bonds are generally stable but what about that question of default that came up at the bond forum?
 How likely is it?
 Capital stability won’t mean much if a company suddenly had some major calamity and gets into very significant trouble.
 This is where the bond issuer defaulting becomes a very real possibility.
 While it’s not at all common for ASX 50 to 100 companies, it does happen and it can’t be ignored as a risk.

 S&P publishes default probability stats on a regular basis.
 They are based on actual defaults globally of both investment grade and non-investment grade issuers.
 For example, the default probability they published for 3 year investment grade bonds was less than 0.3%.
 Longer dated bonds have a higher probability because the risk any company could collapse increases as you move further into the future.